Simulations for Event-Clock Automata: Introduction

+As a follow-up to~\cite{AGGS-CONCUR22}, an extended model of \emph{Generalized Timed Automata} has been proposed, implemented in the open source tool TChecker, and is publicly available~\cite{AkshayGGJS23}.
+This model subsumes event-clock automata, and also contains diagonal constraints.
+Reachability is undecidable for this model, and a decidable fragment has been identified.
+The decidable fragment strongly subsumes event-clock automata, and requires further sophisticated analysis of the objects that we develop in this document.

 \paragraph*{Organization of the paper.} Section~\ref{sec:prelims} recalls ECA and describes a slightly modified presentation of the ECA semantics.
-Section~\ref{sec:event-zones} introduces event zones, event zone graph and the simulation based reachability framework.
-Section~\ref{sec:DBM} introduces the new algebra for representing event zones and describes some operations needed to build the zone graph.
+Section~\ref{sec:event-zones} introduces event-zones, event zone graph and the simulation-based reachability framework.
+Section~\ref{sec:DBM} introduces the new algebra for representing event-zones and describes some operations needed to build the zone graph.
 Section~\ref{sec:simulation} introduces the $\Gg$-simulation for event-clock automata and gives the simulation test.
 Section \ref{sec:termination} proves finiteness of the simulation when restricted to reachable zones.